Two dozen arrows:

-Deleuze certainly had the right idea of a sheaf in mind, following his reading in Bergsonism.
-He is without a doubt striving for the right ethos.
+Deleuze likely had this idea of a sheaf in mind, at least following his reading in Bergsonism.
+He is without a doubt striving for an ethos which remedies these problems in that it becomes increasingly more inclusive to multiplicity.
 In works such as The Fold, we find that “there is no one substance, only an always-differentiating process, an origami cosmos, always folding, unfolding, refolding.”
-Enfolding, in a word.

 Thus, it is not surprising that Deleuze writes, on page 23-24, the following:

-Now, recall the brief note of Hallward, wherein he translates in terms of the ‘envelope’.
+Now, recall the brief note of Hallward, wherein he translates Badiou in terms of the ‘envelope’.

 - It is greater than or equal than all the elements q of T that have property P.